-Opened in 2018, Shrewsbury International School is one of Hong Kong's newest British schools, and offers primary schoolchildren a stepping stone to a Great British boarding education.
+Shrewsbury International School is one of Hong Kong's newest UK schools, and offers primary schoolchildren a stepping stone to a Great British boarding education.

-Another British institution has opened its school gates in Hong Kong.
-The new Shrewsbury International School brings all the traditions and values of the highly reputed British Shrewsbury School to a corner of the New Territories.
-We’ve seen how well a transplant model of a British school can work at the nearby Harrow International School – and there are high expectations for this new primary school, which opened in August 2018, to do the same.
+Shrewsbury International School brings all the traditions and values of the highly reputed British Shrewsbury School to a corner of the New Territories.
+We’ve seen how well a transplant model of a British school can work at the nearby Harrow International School – and there have been high expectations for this new primary school, which opened in August 2018, to do the same.

-Principal Ben Keeling tells prospective parents on the school’s website that:
+Principal Ben Keeling tells parents on the school’s website that:

 “Drawing upon over 400 years of experience, we will nurture each child in our care with great diligence as they work through a broad, challenging and fulfilling curriculum that promotes academic rigour, increasing levels of independence and high attainment."